 focus groups to address concerns and problem areas.

-- Formulate a Trans Tech Focus group for Region 2 to discuss transition.
+- Hold Quarterly Trans Tech Focus group for Region 2 to discuss changes needed to the program

 - Create a summary report at the end of the year identifying problem areas with a plan to address these issues in the upcoming year.